Profession Calculators

 What This Calculator Does

-This royalty payment estimator calculates monthly and annual oil and gas royalty income for mineral rights owners based on well production volume, commodity sales prices, lease royalty rate, individual decimal interest, and optional post-production cost deductions.
-The calculator applies 2026 energy pricing (WTI crude ~$99/bbl, Henry Hub natural gas ~$3.20/Mcf) and typical royalty structures ranging from 12.5% (traditional 1/8 lease) to 25% (modern competitive leases) to project passive income streams from mineral ownership.
-Understanding royalty calculations is essential for verifying check stubs, comparing lease offers, and evaluating mineral sale prices.
+This royalty payment estimator calculates monthly and annual oil and gas royalty income for mineral rights owners based on well production volume, commodity sales price, lease royalty rate, individual decimal interest, and optional post-production cost deductions.
+It applies 2026 energy pricing benchmarks (WTI crude approximately $99/bbl, Henry Hub natural gas approximately $3.20/Mcf) and covers royalty structures from 12.5% (traditional 1/8 royalty) to 25% (modern competitive leases) to project passive income streams and verify operator check calculations.

 The Formula